 Retailers can choose between 2 options of such emails:

-- Abandoned cart reminder is supposed to encourage clients to complete their purchase.
+- An abandoned cart reminder is supposed to encourage clients to complete their purchases.
 This option gently reminds the customer of the item left in the cart.
 It should be sent within 1 day after the abandoned cart.

 - The abandoned cart series is supposed to encourage clients to complete their purchase with a series of emails.
 This option has the same goals except for they are sent as follow-ups in 3-5 days after the abandoned cart.
 Also, they usually offer a discount on the product.